wmfs/dependency-search/README.md

 npm run start -- [path-and-filename-of-dependencies-file] [search-directory]
 ```

-Where [path-and-filename-of-dependencies-file] is a file containing the list of dependencies you want to search for.
+ - [path-and-filename-of-dependencies-file] is the path/filename of a file containing a list of dependencies you want to search for.
 This file should consist of one or more lines, each consisting of a package name, followed by an '@', followed by the version you're looking for.

-The [search-directory] is a path to a directory containing the projects you wish to search.
+ - [search-directory] is the path to a directory containing the projects you wish to search.

-So, for example - if you had a file named `c:\dependencies.txt` that looked like this (note that the first line is malformed - it does not end with an '@' and a version - and so will be ignored)...
+So, for example - if you had a file named `c:\dependencies.txt` that looked like this (note the malformed first line that will be ignored)...

 ```
 hello
 chai@6.2.1
+@semantic-release/git@10.0.1
 ```

 ...and your projects were under the `c:\projects` directory.
 If you execute the following command...